MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

     :target: {static}/images/blog/0008/sp-project-legacy.png
     :alt: New project window with color-management tab

-Color-management is not application-dependant but project-dependant.
+Color-management is not application-dependent but project-dependant.
-As such, you will not find any options in the applications settings but in the project one.
+As such, you will not find any options in the applications settings but in project ones.

 New Project
 ===========

-The first occurence of these new option can be fin on the ``New project`` window.
+The first occurrence of these new options can be found on the ``New project`` window.
 You will find a ``Color Management`` sub-menu at the bottom.

 .. image:: {static}/images/blog/0008/sp-project-cm-options.png